 - You have professional proficiency in English (both written and spoken).

 How to access the course

-We will facilitate three cohort-based online courses in 2022 – 2023.
+We will facilitate a number of cohort-based online courses in 2022 – 2023.
 Each cohort will have at most 40 participants and run for 6 weeks.
 There will be an application process for each cohort, sign up to our mailing-list to stay in-the-loop on when to apply.

 What's in it for you?
 Eight benefits of the cohort-based course:

 Examples of EdTech products from our pilot course:

 They adopt approved literacy content for early grade learners by adding sign language video interpreting the content, audio narration interactive questions, and converting the content into braille format.

 It’s blended curriculum enables millions of African children to learn how to read and write in just 1-month via the KAINO mobile apps that schools can use to teach children in the classroom.